columbia/fairtest/src/fairtest/api/README.md

 #### Dictionary Fields

-* pool_name: The name of an existing application pool, with valid records
+* pool_name: The name of an existing application pool, with valid records.
+* sens: A list of names of sensitive attributes to check.
-* record: A dictionary with the fields of the records
+* targer: The name of the target (output) attribute.
+* to_drop: A list of names of attributes to drop.
+This fields is optional.

 #### Return Codes
 * 200 (OK) -- Resources successfully returned